barreljan/netlog/docs/configuration.md

 a host type set.

 The _unused_ view gives hostnames in the system of those that are not logging actively anymore.
+These only appear when (older) tables are removed, for instance due to renention threshold and thus a cleanup, or when you manually remove all the tables of a host yourself.

 Deletion can only be done with _unused_ hosts.